ajlamarc/tome-db/DESIGN.md

 `our`:  any desk on our ship can operate.

+`team`:  our ship, or any moon of us, can operate.

 `any`:  anyone on the network can operate.

 future: more granularity - ability to provide a list of desks,